Maigolinox/Maigolinox/README.md

 * EMQX_IoT_Terron: Explore this repository to discover my experience in deploying a broker server for an IoT system on AWS EC2.
 It's a testament to my skills in IoT infrastructure setup and my ability to navigate cloud environments.
 * Curso_Algebra_Lineal: Dive into this repository to find resources for learning linear algebra in R. It's a project close to my heart, as it underscores my commitment to education and my belief in the power of open-source learning materials.

+## Professional Development
+I am committed to continuous learning and professional growth, as evidenced by my certifications in project management, DevOps, and agile methodologies.
+My approach combines technical expertise with strong project management skills to deliver high-quality software solutions.

+# Contact me

 Feel free to contact me:
 vicmictm@gmail.com